tracespace/tracespace/PRIVACY.md

 ### tracespace view

-The tracespace view app stores files uploaded by the user solely for the purpose of displaying those same file back to the user at a later time.
-Those files are kept in browser-side storage and are not sent anywhere else.
-Anonymous metadata about the files (see below) is collected if you have opted in to usage tracking.
+tracespace view places full files in browser-side storage solely for the purpose of displaying those same files back to the user at a later time.
+These files are kept client-side and are not sent anywhere else.
+De-identified metadata about the files (see below) is collected if you opt in to usage tracking.

-If you opt in to usage tracking, the following data is collected and stored on behalf of tracespace by [mixpanel][]:
+If you opt in to usage tracking, the following data is collected and stored by [mixpanel][] on behalf of tracespace:

-- Mixpanel's [default JavaScript tracking properties][mixpanel-js], which includes details such as:
+- Mixpanel's [default JavaScript tracking properties][mixpanel-js], which include:
   - City and country based on IP address
   - Browser and OS
   - Window size
-- When board renders are created, viewed, updated, downloaded, or deleted, including:
+- When a board is rendered, saved, updated, downloaded, or deleted, including:
-  - Content hashes of render source files
+  - A content hashes of render source file set
     - This means we can observe that a unique set of files have been viewed
     - We **cannot** see the actual names nor contents of those files
+    - A single change in a single file is enough to create an entirely different hash value
   - How files are opened, e.g. by URL or by drag-and-drop
   - Render time
   - Render settings